pspeter3/jsonQuery/README.md

 -------

-The JsonSQL project uses Jasmine, [http://pivotal.github.com/jasmine/](http://pivotal.github.com/jasmine/), to test the code
+The JsonSQL project uses Jasmine, [http://pivotal.github.com/jasmine/](http://pivotal.github.com/jasmine/), to test the code.
+To run the tests, open Spec